Support for Carers

 Current CQC rating

 Seeleys House Short Breaks Centre is regulated by the Care Quality Commission (CQC).

-Seeleys House Short Breaks centre was last inspected in February 2018 and was rated as:
+Seeleys House Short Breaks centre was last inspected on 16 May 2019 and was rated as:

 About respite care

 Respite care allows carers to take a break from their caring role.
 This can be for a few hours, overnight or for longer periods.
 Care can be provided in many ways and does not have to be in a residential setting such as Seeleys House Shorts Breaks Centre.